conorjordan9/Portfolio/README.md

 ### ICONs from Icomoon

-### /@media
+### @media
-The /@media query has been taken from the starter code to track down menu bugs.
+The @media query has been taken from the starter code to track down menu bugs.